milessabin/export-hook/README.md

 }
 ```

-Additionally, the project providing type classes, and other parties, would have to follow the following conventions
+Additionally, the project providing type classes, and other parties, would have to follow the conventions below
 ...

 ## As seen by the type class provider

-The cooperating type class provider has to include a hook for a type class deriver.
-That implies a dependency on this
+The participating type class provider has to include a hook for a type class deriver.
+That implies a dependency on
-project, and a hook trait as part of the stack of prioritized companion object traits,
+this project, and a hook trait as part of the stack of prioritized companion object traits,

 ```scala
 package tc